coderabbitai/ai-pr-reviewer/README.md

 - `debug`: Enable debug mode, will show messages and responses between OpenAI server in CI logs.
-- `max_files`: Maximum number of files to be reviewed.
+- `max_files_to_summarize`: Maximum number of files to be summarized.
 Less than or equal to 0 means no limit.
+- `max_files_to_review`: Maximum number of files to be reviewed.
+Less than or equal to 0
 - `review_comment_lgtm`: Leave comments even the patch is LGTM
 - `path_filters`: Rules to filter files to be reviewed.
 - `temperature`: Temperature of the GPT-3 model.